Kakamotobi/Learned/DSA/19-Dijkstra's-Algorithm.md

 - [Implementation here](https://github.com/Kakamotobi/Learned/blob/main/DSA/14-Priority-Queue.md#priority-queue-implementation-using-min-binary-heap)

 ## Dijkstra's Algorithm Implementation
-- Define it as a function in the weighted graph class.
+1. Define the algorithm as a function in the Weighted Graph Class.
-- It should accept a starting and ending vertex (ex: `A` to `E`).
+    - The function should accept a starting and ending vertex (Ex: `A` to `E`).
-- Create a few data structures.
+2. Initialize a a few data structures.
-  - Hash Map called `shortestDistFromStart` storing the **current shortest distance from the starting vertex to each vertex**.
+    - A Hash Map called `shortestDistFromStart` storing the **current shortest distance from the starting vertex to each vertex**.
-    - i.e. how far each vertex is from the starting vertex.
+      - i.e. the currently calculated minimum distance that each vertex is from the starting vertex.
-    - Initialize each vertex/key's shortest distance to `Infinity` (since we don't know yet) except for the starting vertex initialized to `0`.
+      - Initialize each vertex's shortest distance to `Infinity` (since they are yet to be calculated) except for the starting vertex initialized to `0`.
         - Ex: `{ A: 0, B: Infinity, C: Infinity, D: Infinity, E: Infinity, F: Infinity }`.
+      - The objective is to "greedily" calculate the shortest distance starting from the starting vertex to the ending vertex.
+    - Hash Map called `previousVertices` storing the **previous node to this node on the shortest path from the starting vertex**.
+      - i.e. what node did we come from on the shortest path to get to this node?
+      - Initialize all values to `null`.
+        - Ex: `{ A: null, C: null, D: null, E: null, F: null }`.
+      - This should update every time any value in `shortestDistFromStart` updates.
+      - *At the end of the algorithm, this data structure ends up representing the shortest path from the starting vertex to any given vertex between the ending vertex.*
+    - An Array/Set called `visited` storing the vertices to which the shortest distance have already been calculated.
+      - Only move on to the next vertex (i.e. mark the current vertex as visited) after calculating the shortest distance to all of the current vertex's neighbors.
     - Priority Queue where **each vertex has a priority that represents the distance from the starting vertex**.
+      - It serves to determine the next vertex to be visited.
       - Initialize all vertices' priorities to `Infinity` except for the starting vertex with `0`.
       - Ex: `[{ vertex: A, priority: 0 }, { vertex: B, priority: Infinity }, { vertex: C, priority: Infinity }, ...]`.
-  - Hash Map called `previousVertices` storing the **previous node to this node on the shortest path from the starting vertex**.
-    - i.e. what node did we come from (on the shortest path)?
-    - Initialize all values to `null`.
+      - The objective is to
-    - Ex: `{ A: null, C: null, D: null, E: null, F: null }`.
-- Loop as long as there is anything in the Priority Queue.
+3. For as long as the Priority Queue is not empty,
+    - Pick the vertex with the shortest distance from A currently that has not been visited already.
-  - Dequeue a vertex from the priority queue.
+      - i.e. dequeue (root) vertex from the Priority Queue.
-  - If that vertex is the same as the ending vertex, end algorithm.
+    - If that vertex is the ending vertex, compute the path, and end algorithm.
-  - Else, loop through each of the vertex's neighbors.
+    - Otherwise, loop through each of the vertex's neighbors.
+      - If the vertex has not been visited,
+        - Calculate the shortest path from the starting vertex to the neighbor.
-    - Calculate the distance to the neighbor from the starting vertex.
+          - i.e. use `previousVertices` to determine how we got to the current vertex.
+Then, retrieve its shortest distance from `shortestDistFromStart`.
+Then, add that value with the distance to the neighbor from the current vertex.
-    - If the distance is less than what is currently stored in `shortestDistFromStart`.
+        - If the newly calculated distance is shorter than what is currently stored in `shortestDistFromStart`, update the corresponding values in `shortestDistFromStart` and `previousVertices`.
-      - Update `shortestDistFromStart` with the new lower distance.
-      - Update `previousVertices` to reflect where we came from.
-      - Enqueue the neighbor with the new total distance from the starting vertex.
+        - Enqueue the neighbor with the new shortest distance form the starting vertex to the Priority Queue.
+    - Record the vertex as visited.
 ```js
 class WeightedGraph {
   constructor() {